albesianor/Asian-options-hedging/README.md

 The goal of this project is to study pricing and hedging of [Asian options](https://en.wikipedia.org/wiki/Asian_option).
 Asian options are widely used in commodity, energy, and currency markets because their average-based payoff reduces sensitivity to short-term volatility, manipulation, or illiquidity.
 This makes them a practical and more stable alternative to standard European-style derivatives.

 We implement:
-- an analytic model for geometric Asian options (closed-form Black–Scholes solution),
+- an analytic model for geometric Asian options pricing,
-- a Monte Carlo model for arithmetic Asian options, and
+- a Monte Carlo model for arithmetic Asian options pricing, and
 - self-financing delta-hedging strategies for both.

+Hedging Asian options in complicated by the path-dependent nature of these financial objects.
+Still, albeit imperfect, our hedging strategy is fairly stable with respect to drift, especially in the geometric case.

-Finally, we compare the performance of these models against simulated market conditions and real-world volatility data.
+We also compare the performance of these models against real-world market data:
+- the European options model underprices compared to real-world call quotes,
+- the Asian options model seems to be underpricing as well, with an apparent profitability of our pricing model probably due to drift dynamics.

 **TODO**
-- expand abstract with results
 - write future follow-ups

 ### Index